Our environmental activities through CO·OP Brand Products

 We expand the use of marine resources produced by sustainable fishing and responsible aquaculture practices.

 The global marine fisheries catches continue to increase with about 30% of fish stocks overfished and about 60% maximally sustainably fished.
 Besides, a growing number of farmed seafood is produced every year.
 The aquaculture industry affects the ocean and surrounding environment, and the natural fish resources used as bait, and it can also raise social issues such as inadequate working conditions for people involved in the industry.

 The State of World Fisheries and Aquaculture

-This graph is made based on the State of World Fisheries and Aquaculture 2012 - FAO
+*This graph is made based on the Fisheries Agency website on the FAO’s State of World Fisheries and Aquaculture 2018.

 What is MSC?

-We aggressively develop and distribute Rainforest Alliance certified products.
+We actively develop and distribute Rainforest Alliance certified products.
 Purchasing an item with Rainforest Alliance label leads to the encouragement of sustainable agriculture.
-As of October 2017, 80% of CO・OP Brand coffees and teas use ingredients produced in Rainforest Alliance certified farms, equivalent to 230 million cups.
 We will keep increasing the number of items which are certified by Rainforest Alliance.